Key Takeaways:

 Digital Rights Management Circumvention

-Digital Rights Management (DRM) is a technology used by copyright owners to protect their digital content from unauthorised copying or distribution.
+Digital Rights Management (DRM) is technology used by copyright owners to protect their digital content from unauthorised copying or distribution.

 Circumventing DRM measures or removing digital protection mechanisms without permission is considered copyright infringement.
+DRM circumvention undermines creators’ control over their work and can lead to legal penalties, including fines and imprisonment.

 Example: Using software or tools to bypass DRM on e-books or movies to make unauthorised copies or distribute them without restriction.